-The Board has adopted the definition of "independence" in the Code in its review.
+The Board has adopted the definition of "independence" in both the Code and the Listing Manual, in its review.

 An "independent" Director is one who is independent in conduct, character and judgement, and has no relationship (whether familial, business, financial, employment, or otherwise) with the Company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent business judgement in the best interests of the Company.